 - Choose from preselected coloring schemes

 Best of all, it’s wicked easy to tweak.
-Just click the Color-Code with Symbols button again to adjust the coloring scheme to your liking.
-It remembers what you did.
+Just click the Symbol Color-Coding button again to adjust the coloring scheme to your liking.
+You’ll find that it remembers what you did.

 Remember, if you want to represent three separate columns of revenue covering three years, select the Color Code with Circle or Put Charts on the Map buttons.
 These buttons allow you to select two or three comparative columns and adjust the data symbol intensities and chart options, creating obvious comparative visualizations for your map viewers.